Home » Hymns » The Story You Need To Know About The Blessed Assurance Hymn

 The Story Behind the Blessed Assurance Hymn

-The hymn was born on one blessed day in 1873 when Fanny paid her friend Mrs. Phoebe Palmer Knapp a visit to her house.
-During the visit, Phobe Knapp played a new tune she had composed for Crosby’s listening.
+The hymn “Blessed Assurance” came to life on one blessed day in 1873 when Fanny visited her friend, Mrs. Phoebe Palmer Knapp.
+During the visit, Mrs. Knapp played her newly composed tune for Fanny to hear.

-She then continued with other words of the hymn.
-Mrs. Knapp wrote the words down and fit them into the tune as we have it today.
+Fanny Crosby, in response to the tune, spontaneously said, “Blessed assurance, Jesus is mine.”
+She continued to add more words to the hymn.
+Mrs. Knapp captured the words and fit them into the tune, resulting in the hymn as we know it today.

 The Hymn Publication